 John Lennon on his song 'Imagine': “Now I understand what you have to do.
 Put your political message across with a little honey”.
 Or a thick sickening syrup.
 And what political message would that be John, beyond student crisis meeting style leftarded drivel?

-And by golly, that message would be by any logical and rational measure insane bullshit.
+Ah, that message would be by any logical and rational measure insane bullshit.
 Imagine there’s no 'Imagine!'
 Imagine there’s no reality!
+Imagine there's no massive royalties!
 Imagine there’s no Yoko Ono or there is a Yoko Ono...

 'Imagine' really is a great song.
-In fact 'Imagine' is such a great song, that I never need to hear it again.
+[It's just that it's awful to listen to.]
+In fact 'Imagine' is such a great song, that I never want or need to hear it again.
 Ever.
 Imagine is one of the best, catchiest and utterly done to death melody and lyric combinations advocating the joys of nihilistic totalitarianism ever.
-And it's of a particularly Pol Pot's Year Zero Khmer Rouge and emptying out the city of Phnom Pehn kind.
+And it's of a particularly Pol Pot's Year Zero Khmer Rouge and emptying out the city of Phnom Penh kind.

 Add the zenith of the Cultural Revolution and the best of the living hell of North Korea and hey presto!
 It is the perfect distillation of a classically clueless, callow, juvenile projection fantasy.
 And interestingly, it’s the complete and exact opposite of the kind of life that most every teenager is largely obsessed with.
 Er, unless one is a teenage cadre of a jungle guerrilla unit.
 Hey, every teenager hates to get more possessions, money, fun and thrills, right?
 Er, no.